moodmosaic/bookmarks/README.md

 <br><https://github.com/theam/require>
 * An example of dynamically loading a Haskell source module
 <br><https://github.com/jwiegley/ghc-dynamic-example>
-* Haskell has a type called Dynamic which resembles a dynamically-typed variable in some other languages.
+* Haskell has a type called Dynamic which resembles a dynamically-typed variable in some other languages
 <br><https://typeclasses.com/phrasebook/dynamic>
 * Dynamic typing in Haskell
 <br><https://github.com/chrisdone/dynamic>